jetbrains-academy/introduction_to_python/Variables/Variable types/task.md

 ## Variable types

 All data in a Python program is represented by objects or by relations between objects.
-Every object has an identity, a type and a value.
+Every object has an identity, a type, and a value.
 An object’s identity never changes once it has been created; you may think of it as the object’s address in memory.

-An object’s `type` determines the operations that it supports (e.g., “does it have a length?”), and defines the possible values for objects of that type.
+An object’s `type` determines the operations that it supports (e.g., “does it have a length?”) and defines the possible values for objects of that type.
 The `type()` function returns an object’s type (which is an object itself).
 Like its identity, an object’s type is also unchangeable.